nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to or involving two or more distinct components, characteristic of core-shell materials.

-### Expanded Definition and Usage\nCore-shell materials are pivotal in modern nanotechnology and materials science, offering uniquely coupled properties that are not achievable by traditional single-material systems.
+### Expanded Definition and Usage:
+Core-shell materials are pivotal in modern nanotechnology and materials science, offering uniquely coupled properties that are not achievable by traditional single-material systems.
 In catalysis, they can enhance activity and selectivity by optimizing the interaction between the catalyst and reactants through the shell material.
 In drug delivery, these materials allow precise control over the release of therapeutics, improving the efficacy and reducing side effects.
 Additionally, their unique physical and chemical properties make them suitable for use in sensors, photonic devices, and energy storage systems.